Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - Hierarchies not only given a system stability and resilience, but they also reduce the amount of information that any part of the system has to keep track of.
 - In hierarchical systems, relationships within each subsystem is stronger than relationships between subsystems.
 - Low coupling between subsystems, high cohesion within subsystems.
 - E.g. People talk more to others in their department than other departments.
-Cells in the liver talk more to other liver cells than heart cells.
+Cells in the liver talk more to other liver cells than to heart cells.
 - Hierarchical systems are partially decomposable and some subsystems can partially function on their own.
 - However, while reductionism works well to understand the parts, we must not lose sight of the whole.
 - Hierarchies evolve from the lowest level up.